 Italian Sorrento Lemons

-Sorrento lemons are harvested year round with a peak season from spring to late fall.
+Sorrento lemons are available year-round, with a peak season in the spring through fall.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Dija Mara 2021||Oceanside CA||760-231-5376|

 |The Flower Pot Cafe and Bakery||La Jolla CA||858-454-5453|

 Recipes that include Italian Sorrento Lemons.
 One is easiest, three is harder.

 |I Am A Food Blog||Shrimp and Spring Vegetable Cauliflower Rice Paella|